 Who we are

-The Regional Malaria CSO Platform in the Greater Mekong Sub-region (GMS) is a network of civil society organizations and communities from the Global Fund RAI implementing countries: Cambodia, Lao PDR, Myanmar, Thailand, and Vietnam.
-The CSO Platform serves as the CSOs’ constituency engagement mechanism for the Global Fund RAI grant.
+The Malaria Free Mekong is a network platform of civil society organizations and communities from the Global Fund RAI implementing countries: Cambodia, Lao PDR, Myanmar, Thailand, and Vietnam.
+The Malaria Free Mekong serves as the CSOs’ constituency engagement mechanism for the Global Fund RAI grant.
 The Platform was established in 2014 with the initiative of Louis Da Gama and Promboon Panitchpakdi to bridge community, project implementers, policymakers, and donors at the RAI RSC level.
 The platform also fills the gap of coordination and communication of CSOs serving the community at the national and regional levels.
 The platform works closely with the non-government organizations in each RAI implementing countries and the RAI RSC secretariat through CSO representatives.
-Maxine Whittaker and Josselyn Neukom serve as the CSO representatives in Regional Artemisinin-resistance Initiative 2 Elimination (RAI2E) for 2018-2020 at RSC.
+Maxine Whittaker and Josselyn Neukom serve as the CSO representatives in Regional Artemisinin-resistance Initiative 3 Elimination (RAI3E) for 2021-2023 at RSC.

 Civil Society Organization (CSO)